 In the pursuit of gender balance, we are stuck on the goal of achieving 50/50 parity among men and women.
 While quotas aren’t inherently bad, they’re implementation is complicated and slow to effect change.
 These difficulties are manifest in America’s continuous attempts to introduce Equal Rights Amendment legislation to guarantee women’s rights and protections by law.
 This is a prime example of the walls that persist.
 It’s been nearly 100 years and we’ve yet to get it passed with little hope in sight.
 This failure is in sharp contrast to the Canadian Charter of Rights and Freedoms from 1982.
 It is the most visible part of the Canadian Constitution that enshrines individual rights and freedoms including gender equality and Aboriginal rights.

 It’s time to re-frame the 50/50 paradigm and set our sights on the bigger picture – the daunting issues of our modern age and how our shared talents and benefits present the best argument for building gender balance.
-I believe couple therapy is the best answer for creating a new discussion with innovative solutions for difficult problems.
-This type of therapy provides an interesting metaphor for how to re-frame the gender balance issue.
+I believe couples therapy is an interesting metaphor for creating a new discussion around innovative solutions to these complex problems.
+Consider how it can help reframes gender balance.